Join me in this 30-day June scripture writing Bible verse study on joy and how it relates to our circumstances.

 - God is good = He’s allowing this to happen = God is bad = He isn’t real

-I was so immature in my knowledge about God at that moment.
+I was so immature in my knowledge of God at that moment.

 James 1:2 is not talking to us about sucking it up and slapping a smile on our faces, but a true inner trust and peace in the Lord that gives you hope even in the darkest times.
 The joy the Bible teaches us about is spiritual–it is not worldly.
 You cannot access this joy through acting tough and brushing things off, it’s a supernatural joy; a peace that only God can provide.